Achieving Trust in the Digital Age.

-A few months ago I stumbled upon a cryptocurrency mining tutorial.
+Summer 2017 I stumbled on a cryptocurrency mining tutorial from Vice.
 I had an old gaming PC laying around with a functioning CPU, Hard Drive and RAM.
-So I ordered 4 gaming graphics cards, a new motherboard, and a power source from Newegg to assemble my very own $ETH mining rig pushing 125 Million hash solution per second.
-I am proud to say: I didn’t buy my first crypto, I earned it by contributing to the network.
+So I ordered 5 gaming graphics cards, a new motherboard, and a power source from Newegg to assemble my very own mining rig pushing 125 Million hash solution per second.
+I am proud to say: I didn’t buy my first crypto, I earned it by contributing my hashing power to the Ethereum network.

-Thinking back, getting started with mining was probably the best way to understand how blockchains help us achieve trust in the digital age.
+Thinking back, getting started with mining was probably one of the best way to understand how blockchains help us create trust in digital environments.
 Trust in business is the expectation that the other party will behave according to the four principles of integrity:

 1. Honesty — no lying through omission.

 When Luca Pacioli introduced the double-entry accounting system in 15th century he revolutionized the field of financial accounting during the Renaissance period — it solved the problem of managers knowing whether they could trust their own books.
 However, to gain the trust of outsiders, independent public auditors needed to verify the information.
 All 4 principles of integrity couldn’t be satisfied by just one party.
 Today we still rely on independent authorities to help us trust each other.